internet safety week

 By Felipe Demartini on Canaltech

-The man suspected of being responsible for the biggest data leak in Brazil was arrested this Friday (19), in Uberlândia, in Minas Gerais.
+The man suspected of being responsible for the biggest data leak in Brazil was arrested this Friday (19), in Uberlândia, Minas Gerais.

-By Karine Melo in Agência Brasil
+By Karine Melo at Agência Brasil

-7 Home Office Security and Productivity Hacks
+7 Security and Productivity Hacks for Working from Home

-By Kelvin Zimmer on Lumiun Blog
+By Kelvin Zimmer on Lumiun's Blog

 By Lawrence Abrams in Bleeping Computer